This course is obligatory for students of the MSc Industrial Ecology (joint degree TU Delft and Leiden University).

-Society’s metabolism can be defined as society-nature interactions characterised by material and energy flows – i.e. input of raw materials, processing to manufactured products, services, and release of waste and emissions, including the energy conversion and use.
-Society's metabolism is determined by the modes of production (economy), the technology, and the lifestyle (culture) of society.
+Society’s metabolism can be defined as society-nature interactions characterized by material and energy flows – i.e. input of raw materials, processing to manufactured products, services, and release of waste and emissions, including the energy conversion and use.
+Society's metabolism is determined by the modes of production (economy), technology, and the lifestyle (culture) of society.

 Preparation before class and active participation in class are fundamental for the success of the course.
 For this reason, we stimulate discussions in class so that everyone can bring and share their experience, values and opinions with their peers.

 After completing this course, students are able to…

 Describe society’s metabolism and the pressures it exerts on the environment;

 Understand the connections between the drivers of demand for energy and natural resources;